 HEART DISEASE : The most common heart disease seen in Golden Retrievers in NZ is Aortic Stenosis.
 Most breeders will only breed from stock with a healthy heart certificate, which again can only be issued by a cardiac specialist.

 SKIN AND EARS : hot spots and smelly ears, itchy skin all go hand in hand .
 Keep your golden’s flea and worming programs up to date.
 Keep your goldie well groomed.
-If they are water lovers check under their ears and collars for red areas, this can often be the first sign of a “hotspot” If you notice a wet red area clip away the fur and wash with a chlorhexidine solution as well as visting your vet for antibiotics.
+If they are water lovers check under their ears and collars for red areas, this can often be the first sign of a “hotspot” If you notice a wet red area clip away the fur and wash with a chlorhexidine solution then make sure it is completely dry and puff Medipulv antiseptic powder on (obtainable from your chemist) as well as visiting your vet for antibiotics.
 These areas spread very quickly if left untreated.